voloudakislab/PheMED/ReadMe.md

 - `--sum_stats` identifies the csv with the merged log odds ratios and standard errors for each study
 - `--n_studies` denotes the number of studies being analyzed
 - `--out` denotes the prefix for output files
-- `--dilution_weights` path to DilutionVals csv outputted from the phemed script
+- `--dilution_weights` path to the summary csv outputted from the phemed script

 The script will then output a csv containing meta-analyzed Z-scores, p-values and effect sizes as measured according to the reference study.
 Example output below (for the 3 studies input):